Arttuv/arttuv-website/src/content/writings/augment-complement-empower-yourself.md

 As a software developer, I want to retain the understanding of the whole, and how to design systems.
 Even though it's super nice that LLMs can help with the syntax, I think I still need to type code myself so I can (with the help of the compiler) produce code that actually compiles (for example so that I don't need to be pausing to wait the LLM all the time).
 At least in the primary languages I use.
 I also must have the skills to debug the system even if LLMs are sometimes really good at guessing what an error message might indicate.
 I need to have really good understanding of the databases.

+Tradeoffs will change during the time as LLMs get better.
+If some capability requires a network connection to a hosted model, there is a high probability it will not always be available.
+Some capabilities can be fulfilled with a small local model, in which case I'd say it is OK to rely on it.

 ## So how do I use LLMs, then?

-I try to consider the tradeoffs of benefits of reliable LLM help and the expected costs,

 I try to force myself to think.
 First I'll work by myself, and then use LLMs to critique my work.
 I can ideate with them or ask them to find weaknesses in my thinking or plan.
 I can use LLM to do a critical code review on that code I have done.
 I can use LLM to refactor the code once it already works and just need to be organized better: extracting smaller components, common functions, adding internationalization support, etc.